Real-Dev-Squad/website-api-contracts/users/README.md

 ## **PATCH /users/:userId**

-Allow SuperUser to approve the profilediff and any Authenticated user to update their own profile data.
+Allows SuperUser to approve the profilediff and any Authenticated user to update their own profile data.

 - **Params**
   - Optional: `userId=<userId>`